 Location: Fortaleza, Brazil

 It is strange that for the first time since leaving Cape Town over a month ago, the group is used to land again.
-The routine has become land based and almost everyone headed out immediately after breakfast to explore Fortaleza for a final time.
-Left onboard for a little while longer were Lexi, Zach and Ben who were undertaking their maritime law exam as they continue to aim for their 200T Master of Yachts licensing.
+The routine has become land-based, and almost everyone headed out immediately after breakfast to explore Fortaleza for a final time.
+Left onboard for a little while longer were Lexi, Zach, and Ben, who were undertaking their maritime law exam as they continue to aim for their 200T Master of Yachts licensing.
 Another sign of our recent land exploits is the change in menus.
-Headed up by Rachel today, a FRESH fruit and sweet oatmeal concoction was our breakfast.
-I personally enjoy oatmeal more than most but this was one of the best!
-Lunch becomes quiet onboard Argo during land time as typically its only staff left onboard as everyone else is finding and tasting local delights.
-Dinner again was something completely new thanks to the efforts of our provisioners and the fish fillets were delightful.
+Headed up by Rachel today, a FRESH fruit and the sweet oatmeal concoction was our breakfast.
+I personally enjoy oatmeal more than most, but this was one of the best!
+Lunch becomes quiet onboard Argo during land time as typically; its only staff left onboard as everyone else is finding and tasting local delights.
+Dinner again was something completely new thanks to the efforts of our provisioners, and the fish fillets were delightful.

 Day 44 not only marks our last full day in Fortaleza but also our last day in the first half of the trip.
-We are soon to cross the equator and enter into Caribbean territory with only 3 more degrees of southern latitude to cover.
+We are soon to cross the equator and enter into Caribbean territory with only three more degrees of southern latitude to cover.
 Del and Lexi very theatrically shared their research on the equator crossing ceremony as part of their very well planned destination presentation this evening.
-Typically as one becomes a trusty Shellback from a Pollywog they make a sacrifice to Neptune in a sailors fashion by cutting their hair.
-Although this is certainly a personal choice by each individual on Argo, many have been talking about this for weeks and I myself will buzz down my hair to something much shorter than it is now.
+Typically as one becomes a trusty Shellback from a Pollywog, they make a sacrifice to Neptune in a sailor’s fashion by cutting their hair.
+Although this is certainly a personal choice by each individual on Argo, many have been talking about this for weeks, and I myself will buzz down my hair to something much shorter than it is now.